anonymous2020-source-code/WNFG-SSGCNet-ADMM/README.md

 Step 1.
 Change the path in line 125 of main.py to the path of input data.

 Step 2.
 Run the command in your command council.
-$ python main.py
+(For example python main.py)